Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Architecture implementation and system calibration

-In the state-of-the-art device, the exchange interaction is switched by adjusting the energy detuning between clusters.
+In the state-of-the-art device, the exchange interaction is tuned by adjusting the energy detuning between clusters.
 In this way, when the exchange interaction is turned on, the effect of charge noise on the exchange interaction is enhanced.
 Consequently, the fidelities of the inter-cluster qubit operations are reduced.
 We calculate the infidelities of the intra-cluster CNOT gate and inter-cluster Toffoli gate in a 2P-3P cluster system, same with the main text.
 Here, the noise-induced exchange interaction variation is considered.
 The tunneling rate between clusters is set to 3.6 GHz.
 The Coulomb potential $U$ is 30 meV.
 The corresponding exchange coupling at the charge symmetry point is approximately 7 MHz.
-As shown in Fig.~\ref{fig:device}(b), the infidelity of the intra-cluster CNOT gate is similar with that without considering exchange variation (Fig.~\ref{fig:intra}(b) in the main text).
+As shown in Fig.~\ref{fig:device}(b), the infidelity of the intra-cluster CNOT gate is similar with that without considering exchange variation (Fig.~\ref{fig:gate_ct}(b) in the main text).
 This is because the sensitivity of the exchange interaction on charge noise is suppressed around the charge symmetry point.
-However, as shown in Fig.~\ref{fig:device}(c), the fidelity of the inter-cluster Toffoli gate is significantly reduced compared to Fig~\ref{fig:inter}(b) in the main text.
+However, as shown in Fig.~\ref{fig:device}(c), the fidelity of the inter-cluster Toffoli gate is significantly reduced compared to Fig.~\ref{fig:gate_ct}(e) in the main text.
 Moreover, the selectable range of both the exchange interaction coupling and the HF difference is reduced, which imposes more stringent requirements on the device fabrication.
-The using of the top gate or superexchange is essential for the scaling-up of the cluster-based system.
+The using of the TG or superexchange plays an important role for the scaling-up of the cluster-based system.

-\section{Optimized donor number within a single cluster}
+\subsection{Optimized donor number within a single cluster}